soulwhisper/vyos-config/README.md

 ## Usage

+- download this repo;
 - fill vars in `config/example.env`, then rename it `.env`;

 ### bootstrap

-- copy this repo to usb stick, mount it inside vyos;
+- copy files to usb stick, mount it inside vyos;
 - run `apply-config.sh`;
-- add intel nic drivers if needed, [ref](https://support.vyos.io/support/solutions/articles/103000063901-updating-intel-nic-firmware-nvm-and-drivers-on-vyos);
 - reboot;

 ### update